Polynomial-B/synth-app-frontend/README.md

 }
 ```

-After testing I had to add `onMouseLeave` to `handleMouseOff` because a bug occurred where if you press and held a note and then left the grid area, then the note would play continuously.
+After building and testing I had to add `onMouseLeave` to `handleMouseOff` because a bug occurred where if you press and held a note and then left the grid area, then the note would play continuously.

-%% #### Mapping Frequencies to the Grid

-.... %%

-#### Warp Calculation
+##### Warp Calculation

 ``` JavaScript